Wubpooz/Malta-TTS/FineTuning/Adding Maltese to XTTS.md

    - Batch Size: Samples processed at once, start with 4 and reduce to 2 if out of memory but can be increased to 32 or 64.
      - If VRAM is limited, use gradient accumulation to simulate larger batch sizes (batch_size = 8, gradient_accumulation_steps = 4 => effective batch size = 32)
    - Learning Rate: How fast the model learns, start with 5e-6 (lower = more stable but slower)
-   - Optimizer: How the model updates, AdamW (default) works best
+   - Optimizer: How the model updates, AdamW (default) works best ([Should I try multiple optimizers when fine-tuning a pre-trained Transformer for NLP tasks?
+Should I tune their hyperparameters?](https://aclanthology.org/2024.eacl-long.157/))
    - Scheduler: How the learning rate changes, CosineAnnealingWarmRestarts works best:
      - Cosine Annealing with Warm Restarts (reduces the learning rate in cycles to explore different minima, ideal for long training runs where you want the model to avoid settling on a local minimum):
         ```